acoco10/Hotel-Cancellation-Model/README.md

 ![Revenue Loss per year](https://github.com/acoco10/Hotel-Cancellation-Model/blob/main/images/Revenue_Loss_per_Year.png)

 # Model Recomendation:
-Our models were focused towards amximizing precision score so we could have the least amount of false positve when our model is prediciting for hotel reservation canlations.
-We were able to acheive 0.99 percision with Random Forest Clasifier.
-However, there are draws backs to this since it drops our acuracy to correctly predict True negatives and increases our False negatives, which leaves us with 0.76 accuracy and 0.51 F1 score
+Our models were focused towards maximizing precision so we could have the least amount of false positves when our model is prediciting someone will cancek.
+We were able to acheive 0.99 precision score with a Random Forest Clasifier model.
+However, there are drawbacks to this since it drops our overall accuracy to 0.76 and results in a 0.51 F1 score.

 Our best performing model for balanced metrics is XGBoost with GBTree.
 This XGBoost model scored 0.86 precision, 0.88 accuracy and 0.84 F1 score.
 With this model, you are more likely to have False positives but it is also a more profitable model as its sucessfully predicts more cancellations.